 A setting for justice: building for the Supreme Court of New South Wales

-The 2006 Forbes lecture delivered by Rosemary Annable on 9 November 2006 in the Common Room of the New South Wales Bar Association.
+The 2006 Forbes lecture delivered by Dr Rosemary Annable on 9 November 2006 in the Common Room of the New South Wales Bar Association.

 In October 1819 Governor Macquarie laid the foundation stone for ‘the new Courthouse in Hyde Park’, the first permanent, purpose-built home for the Colony’s law courts.
 Intended as a handsome ornament to the town of Sydney, it was to be designed by the emancipist architect, Francis Greenway.
 Eight years later when the building was finally completed, it was on another site, to a different design and was already too small for its important purpose.
 In 1833 its judicial occupants thought it ‘inconvenient, inadequate and comfortless’.
 A hundred years later the complaint was just the same.